A whiskey forward classic cocktail, the Ward Eight!

 Legend has it that the Ward Eight was invented by a bartender at Boston‘s famed Locke-Ober.
 It was a restaurant where supporters of Martin Lomasney, the ward boss of Boston’s Eighth ward, frequently held court.
 Lomasney was a tough, influential politician.
 He had headed up an Irish street gang was known for working the system and finding creative ways to get his constituents jobs and influence.

 One night in 1898, they were celebrating Lomasney’s certain victory to the Massachusetts state senate.
-A supporter asked for a round of drinks to help spread the rosy glow of victory.
+A supporter asked for a round of drinks to spread the rosy glow of victory.
 Of course, the barkeep rolled out a previously unnamed cocktail.
-When asked what they were drinking, the bartender said it needed a name, and the supporters suggested the drink’s birthplace, Ward Eight.
+When asked what they were drinking, the bartender said it needed a name.
+The supporters suggested the drink’s birthplace, Ward Eight.

-The Ward Eight is one of those cocktails that being born around 1900 fully embraces the boozy and can pack a real punch.
-Basically a whiskey sour dressed up with some fresh squeezed orange juice and grenadine, the drink is pleasantly boozy and tart.
+The Ward Eight is one of those cocktails that being born around 1900 fully embraces the boozy and can pack a punch.
+Basically a whiskey sour dressed up with some fresh squeezed orange juice and grenadine.
+The Ward Eight is pleasantly boozy and tart.
 A classic study in sweet and sour, the fresh squeezed orange juice and grenadine help temper the sour bite and give the drink a rosy glow.

 For this drink we used one of our favorite local spirits, Brickway’s Whisky, the first whiskey distilled in the city of Omaha since Prohibition.
 Brickway’s Whisky is a delicious single malt whiskey, distilled in the same manner as the famous scotch whiskys from Scotland.

-Brickway’s whisky is smooth and slightly sweet with rich hints of vanilla and caramel with just a hint of oak.
-It works very well with the citrus note from the orange and lemon while still having enough character to give the Ward Eight a backbone.
+Brickway’s whisky is smooth and slightly sweet with hints of vanilla and caramel with just a hint of oak.
+It works well with the citrus note from the orange and lemon.
+And, it still had enough character to give the Ward Eight a backbone.

 Like this recipe?
 Try these below, too!